-This may seem surprising for someone who started a policy website, but I don't have a background in politics.
-I've never had much interest in what goes on in Westminster.
-Like most people, politics is on the margins of my life.
-It's something I'd think about around election time, when I'd decide who to vote for based on a combination of what I saw in the news and my gut feelings about the different parties.
+This may seem surprising for someone who started a policy website, but I’ve never had much interest in what goes on in Westminster.
+I don’t have a background in politics and, like most people, politics was on the margins of my life.
+It’s something I’d think about around election time, when I’d decide who to vote for based on a combination of what I saw in the news and my gut feelings about the different parties.

 But in 2010 everything changed.
 As I listened to yet more election coverage, I realised that I didn’t actually know what any of the parties stood for.
 I knew which politicians I warmed to and which I didn’t, I knew some parties seemed to be faring better than others in the polls.
 But I had no clear sense of exactly what each party was promising and what the differences between them really were.

 So I decided to find out for myself.
 I got onto their websites and found each party’s manifesto.
 I went through them all in detail.
 For the first time in my life, I felt in a position to make an informed choice about how to vote, based on knowledge of all the policies being proposed by each party.
 It was a revelation – and one I wanted to share.

 I wanted other people to let go of their preconceptions, to see past the spin and judge parties on the policies they were proposing.
 But, as someone with a passing interest in politics, it had taken me hours of effort and perseverance to reach this point.
 It seemed ridiculous that there wasn’t an easy way for people to get beyond prejudice and personality and compare every party’s policies in one place.